 - Scapular Wall Slides: Activates serratus anterior, improves overhead position

-- Thread the Needle: Opens thoracic rotation (critical for pressing/pulling)
+- Thread the Needle: Opens thoracic rotation (useful for pressing and pulling)

 Lower Body Mobility (Choose 3–4 exercises, 8–10 reps each side)